taci4min/CypherTestBin/README.md

 Download repository
 ---
- We suggest you switch your computer account to root to have all the right.
+ We suggest you switch your computer account to root account
  #### 1. Install Git:
    for linux,run follow command:
     ```
    sudo apt-get install git
     ```
    for mac,visit follow URL to install:
     ```